Low Impact Bat Licence – Get Your Project Back on Track

 It’s important to note that a fair amount of evidence is needed to get a CL21 bat licence.
 Whilst the Registered Consultant does have a uniquely broad scope in which to exercise their professional judgement, there’s a little more to it.

 This is because Natural England needs to be sure that your scheme really is low risk in terms of the amount of harm that could befall the local bat population when you disturb bats and destroy their roosts.
 Absent evidence, even the most experienced bat surveyor cannot give them the assurances they need – not that they would even try.

 Therefore, you’re going to need phase one and phase two bat surveys.
-These walkover surveys and dusk-dawn surveys give the Registered Consultant a base to work from.
-Of course, if you’re considering managing your scheme under a low impact bat licence, you’ll already have these as they would have formed an integral part of your successful planning application.
+These scoping bat surveys and bat emergence surveys give the Registered Consultant a base to survey work from.
+Of course, if you’re considering managing your scheme under a bat low impact licence, you’ll already have these as they would have formed an integral part of your successful planning application.